 Claudio Carvalho, Rio de Janeiro, Brazil

-Primary filming was set to take place in Montreal, but Ben Stiller was reportedly unhappy about working there, and is fond of Vancouver, hence prompting a move to BC.
+Primary filming was set to take place in Montreal, Quebec, but Ben Stiller was reportedly unhappy about working there, and is fond of Vancouver, prompting a move to British Columbia.
 See more »

 Was this review helpful to you?